Part of Core Framework Modules

 • If I am visible, I will be judged.

-Under pressure, the system tends to protect first and think later.
+Under pressure, the system often protects first and reflects later.

 High activation